The Lindau Nobel Laureate Meetings

 It was the Lindau physicians Franz Karl Hein and Gustav Wilhelm Parade who approached Count Lennart Bernadotte af Wisborg with the idea of a conference of Nobel Laureates and proceeded to jointly implement this with him – since 1953 with the participation of young scientists.
 Some 35,000 students, PhD candidates and post-docs have since taken part.
 Their experience of the Meeting may be literally once-in-a-lifetime, but they remain permanent members of the Lindau Alumni Network and ambassadors for scientific dialogue.

-The theme of the Lindau Meetings alternates between Physics, Chemistry or Physiology and Medicine – the three Nobel Prize scientific disciplines.
+The theme of the Lindau Meetings alternates between the three Nobel Prize scientific disciplines, Physics, Chemistry or Physiology/Medicine.
 Every five years an interdisciplinary Meeting takes place, while the Lindau Meeting on Economic Sciences is held every three years.
 The varied formats of the scientific programme – lectures, discussions and more – are designed based on the principle of dialogue and to activate the exchange of knowledge, ideas, and experience between and among Nobel Laureates and young scientists.

 All year long the Lindau Nobel Laureate Meetings continue to pursue their “Mission Education” aimed at emphasising the importance of science and advocating science and research.
 This is also the purpose for which the online mediatheque is being developed into a learning platform which includes teaching materials for schools.
 Additionally, several other initiatives and projects pursue the Lindau mission: educate, inspire, connect.